DmGrt/Internet-shop/README.md

  - Maven 3.6.3
  - Maven Checkstyle Plugin
  - Apache Tomcat
+ - Servlet API
  - Mysql Connector Java 8.0.21
+ - JDBC
  - JSTL 1.2
  - JSP
  - Bootstrap

+## Project structure

+### Web part
+ A set of pages that display the result of the application to the user

+### Business logic part
+#####DAO and Service layers were implemented here:

+- The DAO layer is responsible for retrieving information from the database and updating it.

+- The Service layer is responsible for processing information and modifying it in the process of user interaction with the application.

+#####The following web filters have been implemented:

+- Authentication filter - is responsible for admitting only registered users to the system.

+- Authorization filter - ensures that the user cannot access information that does not correspond to his role.

 ## Project launching